darkoodic/PTB-Dots/PTB-Dots Kids/README.md

   * It outputs a boolean if the first pair overlaps with second two pairs.

 ## If you need more than two sets of dots
 When working with children it is important to spatially distribute the dots.
-This makes it easier to identify which dot is which, helps kids understand the task, and allows us to test kids that may be colour-blind.
+This makes it easier to identify which dot is which, helps kids understand the task, and allows us to test kids that may be colour-blind or don't know the colour words.
 As a result, it is not possible to add extra sets of dots into this script.
 If you absolutely need more sets, use the `ptbdotsaoi.m` script.